 Already gone are the Cruze, Volt, and Impala.
 The U.S. is the only country where you can still buy a Sonic, the model having already been discontinued elsewhere in the world, including Canada, Mexico, and Korea.
 Expect it to disappear from the U.S. as well in 2021 or 2022.
 The Malibu’s future is even more uncertain: The current model, introduced in 2016, was originally planned to be sold through 2025.
 COVID may accelerate its retirement to 2022 or 2023, as Malibu sales have since fallen off a cliff.
 Development on a seventh-generation Camaro has supposedly been halted, effectively killing the model after 2022.
 If true, this would be one more nail in the coffin of Alpha platform mates CT4 and CT5 (see above), with which the Camaro shares a platform.
 For now, only the Spark, Bolt, and Corvette seem to have secure futures in Chevrolet’s car lineup.

 The Q70 is already gone, leaving just the Q50 sedan and Q60 coupe in Infiniti’s automobile lineup.
 The FM platform that underpins all three traces its origins back almost two decades, and is no longer competitive.
 Nissan was working on an AWD replacement platform, but that got killed by Nissan’s recent cash crunch.
 Nissan is now saying that Inifinitis will no longer ride on bespoke platforms, but will instead share bones with Nissan vehicles.
-The future vision for Infiniti is now “Nissan-plus” rather than as true luxury brand.
-Nissan has not committed to any replacement cars for Infiniti after the Q50 and Q60 expire; if any are made they will be based on existing Nissan cars.
+The future vision for Infiniti is now “Nissan-plus” rather than as a true luxury brand.
+Nissan has not committed to any replacement cars for Infiniti after the Q50 and Q60 expire; if any are made they will be based on existing Nissan cars such as the Maxima or Altima.